Pant/nextcloudpi-readthedocs/How-to-snapshot-with-btrfs.md

 For now all info on this subject is [here](https://ownyourbits.com/category/btrfs/)

-In order to restore the data from a snapshot, you replace the ncdata subvolume, as per example:
+In order to restore the data from a snapshot, you replace the ncdata subvolume, as **for example**:

 ### To remove datadir
 `sudo btrfs subvolume delete /media/USBdrive/ncdata`